| Disposition of Section 197 Intangibles

 preventing the creation or emission of pollutants, contaminants, wastes, or heat.
 The

+facility must be certified by state and federal certifying authorities.
 The facility must not significantly increase the output or capacity, extend the useful

 life, or reduce the total operating costs of the plant or other property.
 Also, it must